KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DailyPower by oemel09](https://github.com/oemel09/MMM-DailyPower)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
-2. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace 'https' by 'node:https'.
 3. Warning: No LICENSE file.

 ## [MMM-DailyUnreachedPeopleGroup by MStoltzfus](https://github.com/MStoltzfus/MMM-DailyUnreachedPeopleGroup)